John S. Greenspan: Work

-Greenspan's oral disease research interests center on the epidemiology, etiopathogenesis and management of oral soft tissue diseases, notably those associated with HIV infection and other causes of immunosuppression, as well as aphthous ulcers, Sjögren syndrome, and oral cancer/pre-cancer.
+Greenspan's oral disease research interests centered on the epidemiology, etiopathogenesis and management of oral soft tissue diseases, notably those associated with HIV infection and other causes of immunosuppression, as well as aphthous ulcers, Sjögren syndrome, and oral cancer/pre-cancer.
 These topics have led to broad explorations in epidemiology, public/global health, policy, implementation science and other areas.
 He served until 2005 as founding Director of the UCSF Oral AIDS Center (OAC), which was supported by the NIDCR for 20 years.
 The OAC continues its research on the pathogenesis of oral lesions associated with HIV infection.
-He is part of a team looking into the molecular pathogenesis of Epstein–Barr virus-associated hairy leukoplakia.
+He was part of a team looking into the molecular pathogenesis of Epstein–Barr virus-associated hairy leukoplakia.
 Hairy leukoplakia is a lesion that Deborah Greenspan and he discovered, and in 1985 they identified a connection between it and Epstein–Barr virus (EBV).

-He was the founding co-Principal Investigator of the National Institute for Dental and Craniofacial Research-funded International Research Registry Network for Sjögren syndrome (SICCA) and continues to participate in the project.
-He has been the recipient of over $70 million in total costs of research grants and contract funding from Federal, State and industry agencies in 42 years at UCSF.
+He was the founding co-Principal Investigator of the National Institute for Dental and Craniofacial Research-funded International Research Registry Network for Sjögren syndrome (SICCA) and continued to participate in the project throughout his life.
+He was the recipient of over $70 million in total costs of research grants and contract funding from Federal, State and industry agencies in 42 years at UCSF.
 He was among the top 5% of NIH awardees by total funding in the 25 years through 2007.
-He has published over 300 papers and four books on oral aspects of AIDS, oral pathology, and immunopathology.
-He has been a featured speaker at many international meetings and has presented over 300 research papers, clinics, and postgraduate courses.
-He has been an associate editor or board member of several journals and was a founding editor of Oral Diseases.
+He published over 300 papers and four books on oral aspects of AIDS, oral pathology, and immunopathology.
+He was a featured speaker at many international meetings and presented over 300 research papers, clinics, and postgraduate courses.
+He was an associate editor or board member of several journals and was a founding editor of Oral Diseases.